Southwest New Mexico is a Bird Watching Paradise for All

 Things to Bring Along:

-- • Carry sunscreen, water, bug repellant, a blanket, a hat and shovel with you at all times.
-Take a first aid kit, tool kit and spare tire in your car.
+- Always wear long sleeves and a hat, carry sunscreen, water, bug repellent, a blanket, and shovel.
+A small first aid and tool kit and spare tire in your car.

-• IMPORTANT: Do not enter private property without the owner’s permission.
-Follow all laws, rules and regulations governing the use of roads and public areas.
+• Do not enter private property without the owner’s permission.

-• New Mexico’s altitude is relatively high and until you acclimate, you may suffer from shortness of breath or tire easily.
+• New Mexico’s altitude is high and dry.
+You may experience shortness of breath or other symptoms of altitude acclimation.

-•Bears & Lions: Black bears and mountain lions are fairly common in many of the mountain ranges, however, it is unlikely that you will encounter them.
-If you do come in contact with them, do not run, stand upright, wave your arms in the air slowly and back away slowly.
-Do not attempt to touch or feed these animals.
+• Black bears and mountain lions are fairly common, however, it is unlikely that you will encounter them.
+If you do come in contact with them, use common sense.
+Suggestions: do not run, stand upright, wave your arms in the air slowly and back away slowly.
+It is not recommended you touch or feed any animals while birding.

-Here is a sampling of some of the more popular bird watching areas near New Mexico Cabin Rentals:
+Click here for a list of some of the more popular bird watching areas near New Mexico Cabin Rentals: